autoloadnextpost/auto-load-next-post/readme.txt

 3. Activate the plugin through the 'Plugins' menu in WordPress.
 4. Go to the plugin settings page 'Settings > Auto Load Next Post'.
 5. Enter each of the selectors specified for the theme you are using and press "Save Changes".
-6. Finally, add support for **Auto Load Next Post** by simply adding a line of code to your ***functions.php*** file.

 Once you have activated the plugin, you may get an admin notice telling you that you have not declared support for the plugin.
 This is perfectly normal and with a little setting up, the notification will remove automatically.
 There are two buttons.
-The first leads you to documentation to help you support the plugin.
-The second allows you to force hide the admin notice. - This notification does not show for any of WordPress core themes.
+The first leads you to documentation to help you support the plugin in your theme.
+The second allows you to hide the admin notice. - This notification does not show for any of WordPress core themes.

 See [documentation](https://autoloadnextpost.com/documentation/) for more information.